 Material ConneXion is the world’s leading materials resource.
 Materials scientists advise designers from an array of industries – fashion, architecture, automotive, beauty, and more.
 From the acclaimed Material Library featuring 10,000+ material innovations to customized Material Advisory services, Material ConneXion is certain every idea has a material solution.

-With a flagship location in the heart of Manhattan, Material ConneXion also has physical libraries around the globe, from Europe to Asia, as well as in various universities domestically and internationally.
-Locations include:
+With a flagship location in the heart of Manhattan, Material ConneXion also has 8 libraries around the globe, including:

-Material ConneXion maintains the world’s largest subscription-based materials library, with more than 7,500 innovative materials and processes across all disciplines of design – an indispensable asset to a wide audience of users.
-Materials are selected through a strict review process, and 40+ materials are independently juried into the library every month.
+Material ConneXion curates the world’s largest subscription-based materials library featuring 10,000+ innovative materials and processes across all disciplines of design – an indispensable asset to a wide audience of users.
+Materials are selected through a strict review process with new materials juried into Material Library each month.

 I oversee the materials research that the library takes, the curation of the materials libraries around the world and the research that we do for all of our consulting clients.
 I know what everything around us is made of.
 I look at my surroundings differently than you do.
 I look at the thing that’s underneath the surface of a product, what it’s made of, as opposed to what it looks like.
 What gives me energy is the creativity of designers and artists.
 I’m a scientist, and I can draw the energy of what I do from them.
 I supply them with the tools so that they can go off and create.

 Before joining Material ConneXion in 2001, I worked in both academia and industry—at Cambridge University, Rolls Royce, the U.S. Navy, NASA and the British Ministry of Defense, among others.